 New economic revitalization program awarding $50,000 up to $250,000 to qualified small businesses damaged by Hurricane Harvey

-HOUSTON—Texas Back in Business has received about 1,000 applications from small businesses damaged by Hurricane Harvey since its announcement about the launch of applications for a new federally-funded program awarding from $50,000 up to $250,000 in disaster relief.
-The Texas Back in Business program launched on Monday, December 2, 2019, and qualified Texas small business owners have until March 2, 2020, to apply at no cost online at TexasBackInBusiness.com.
+AUSTIN — Tuesday, Jan.
+28, 2020 and Wednesday, Feb.
+5, 2020, Texas Back in Business will host application events in Wallisville for small businesses damaged by Hurricane Harvey.
+The new federally funded program is awarding $50,000 up to $250,000 in disaster relief and qualified Texas small business owners have until March 2, 2020, to apply at no cost online at TexasBackInBusiness.com.

 To meet the minimum eligibility requirements, a small business must: